HKUST-KnowComp/SocializedWordEmbeddings/README.md

 ## Sentiment Classification
 `cd SocializedWordEmbeddings/sentiment`

-You may modify the following arguments `./run.py`:
+You may modify the following arguments in `./run.py`:

 * `--para_lambda`     The trade off parameter between log-likelihood and regularization term
 * `--para_r`     The constraint of L2-norm of the user vector